No767/Kumiko/README.md

 # Installing

 Currently, as of writing this (8/8/2021), the bot is only available if you install all the dependencies and run the main.py file.
-Once it is ready for release, it will be available for invite on top.gg
+Once it is ready for release, it will be available for invite on top.gg.
+More information on this can be found within the [docs](https://rin-docs.readthedocs.io/en/latest/).

 # Licensing